What Is a Sole Proprietorship?

 A Good Starting Point?

 It should be noted that you don't have to keep the same form of business ownership for the life of a business.
-Many small businesses start out as sole proprietorships, for example, and then become corporations later on (see Incorporating a business in the U.S. or How to Incorporate in Canada).
+Many small businesses start out as sole proprietorships, for example, and then become corporations later on.

 Famous Businesses That Began as Sole Proprietorships